peterthoeny/web-ide-bridge/README.md

 npm start -- --config /path/to/config.conf
 ```

-**Server Status:** Visit [http://localhost:8071](http://localhost:8071) to see the beautiful status dashboard with real-time activity log.
+**Server Status:** Visit [http://localhost:8071](http://localhost:8071) to see the status dashboard with real-time activity log.

+Note: The status page now automatically re-establishes its WebSocket after system sleep, network changes, or when the tab regains focus.

 ### 3. Run Tests